Trabuco Hills Lacrosse FAQ

 Q. How can I help?

-A. Trabuco Hills Girls Lacrosse, like all school actvities, only thrives because of its volunteers.
-Both “club” and the “team” need folks do everything from clerical chores to fundraising to a bit of heavy lifting on game days.
+A. Trabuco Hills Girls Lacrosse, like all school activities, only thrives because of its volunteers.
+Year-round volunteers do everything from clerical chores to fundraising to a bit of heavy lifting on game days.
 Shout back if you have time to offer (or know of fundraising opportunities through work or other slices of your life!)

 Q. Is their a “Booster Club” I should join?